Coaching Case Study By Meriham Ghazal

 The Coaching Agreement

-After I listened to her situation, I started establishing the coaching agreement and make sure that I understand what she wanted to achieve from the coaching and the goal for the session was for her to be able to comfortably take the decision on that new job.
+After I listened to her situation, I started establishing the coaching agreement and make sure that I understand what she wanted to achieve from the coaching and the goal for the session was for her to be able to comfortably decide on that new job.
 I asked questions such as:

 - Why is that situation so important for you?